mtacker/snowflake-demo/02_github_actions_setup.md

 SNOWFLAKE_CONNECTIONS_SCHEMA = DEPLOY_SCHEMA
 ~~~~

 If you used my database build script then the literal values above should work for you.
+Just swap out account and pwd details with your own.

-## Remote git repo setups
+## Step 5: Remote repository setups
 - Create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens)

 Your personal access token will be needed for the next step